memcachier/examples-rack-cache/README.md

 This library is BSD-licensed.

-licensed under MIT License Copyright (c) 2012 Schneems.
-See LICENSE.txt for further details.
+Licensed under MIT License Copyright (c) 2012 Schneems.
+See LICENSE for further details.